 Making a booklet (see image above)

-If you want the image above for a book cover, download the free copy here, I Wonder Why… cover , or have students design their own.
+To use the above I Wonder Why image for a book cover, download the free copy here or have students design their own.
 Children insert as many blank pages as they need, then staple their book together.

 2. Make a “5 Things I Notice About …” book